josushu0/image-editor/README.md

 # Image Editor

-A basic image editor that lets upload local images or use [Unsplash](https://unsplash.com) you apply brightness, blur, contrast, opacity, saturation, grayscale, negative and sepia filters.
+A basic image editor that lets you edit local images or images from [Unsplash](https://unsplash.com).
+You can apply brightness, blur, contrast, opacity, saturation, grayscale, negative and sepia filters to them and download them afterwards.

 ## Tech Stack